I am inspired by the stories of those around me.

 My art aims to tell these stories.

-With roots in creativity and entrepreneurship, Imani is passionate about the art industry, representation, and community building.
+With roots in creativity and entrepreneurship, Imani is passionate about the art and fashion industries, representation, and community building.

 EDUCATION